REXBURG now offering General Education classes...credits transfer to BYU-I and other state universities.

 Will My Credits Transfer to a University?

-In Idaho, students who complete the requirements for an Associates Degree at CEI will be considered as satisfying the general education requirement, as defined by the State Board of Education.
-Upon transfer to a four-year public institution, the student will not be required to complete any additional general education requirements and all of their credits transfer to any Idaho public university.
+In Idaho, students who complete the requirements for an associate degree at CEI will be considered as satisfying the general education requirement, as defined by the State Board of Education.
+Upon transfer to a public university or college, the student will not be required to complete any additional general education requirements and all of their credits transfer to any Idaho public university or college.
 If a student has completed a GEM course(s) but has not completed the entire General Education Framework of an AA or AS, those GEM courses will be applied towards the associated GEM competency requirements at the receiving Idaho institution.

 Benefits of an Associate Degree

-Earning an Associate Degree has several benefits.
-An Associate Degree is an excellent stepping stone into a Bachelor’s Degree program at a four-year institution.
-If you didn’t do well in high school, earning an Associate Degree is a great way to prove that you have the academic acumen to succeed in higher education.
-Also, the credits earned in an Associate Degree at CEI are far less expensive than the same credits earned at a four-year institution.
+Earning an associate degree has several benefits.
+An associate degree is an excellent stepping stone into a bachelor’s degree program at a four-year institution or college.
+If you didn’t do well in high school, earning an associate degree is a great way to prove that you have the academic acumen to succeed in higher education.
+Also, the credits earned in an associate degree at CEI are far less expensive than the same credits earned at a four-year institution or college.

 What is an Associate of Applied Science Degree?

-An AAS Degree is a two-year undergraduate degree similar to the AA and the AS Degree.
-CEI offers the AAS Degree as part of its comprehensive curriculum.
-The AAS Degree is designed for students intending to enter the workforce immediately upon graduation, as opposed to continuing on to a four-year institution.
-The AAS Degree program at CEI requires students to choose an area of emphasis early in the program so they are readily prepared for entry-level career positions within a specific field after graduation.
+An AAS degree is a two-year undergraduate degree similar to the AA and the AS degree.
+CEI offers the AAS degree as part of its comprehensive curriculum.
+The AAS degree is designed for students intending to enter the workforce immediately upon graduation, as opposed to continuing on to a four-year institution or college.
+The AAS degree program at CEI requires students to choose an area of emphasis early in the program so they are readily prepared for entry-level career positions within a specific field after graduation.
 Students take the bulk of their classes in this detailed program along with 15 prescribed credit hours from GEM general education classes.